parshanpakiman/UB-F25-MGO-302/README.md

 ### 📢 Student Responsibilities

 1. Ensure you have access to **UB Learns** and **Zoom** from the very beginning of the semester.
 Log in and familiarize yourself with both platforms as soon as possible.
+2. Please make sure that you are subscribed to [UB Alert Notifications](https://emergency.buffalo.edu/sign_up.html).
-2. Check **UB Learns** and your **UB email** regularly for course updates and announcements.
+3. Check **UB Learns** and your **UB email** regularly for course updates and announcements.
-3. Stay current with class lectures — this is key to earning a good grade.
+4. Stay current with class lectures — this is key to earning a good grade.
-4. All material covered in lectures is also included in your assigned readings.
+5. All material covered in lectures is also included in your assigned readings.
 Your textbook remains your most reliable reference and should always be accessible.
-5. 🚫 Eating or drinking is not permitted during class sessions.
+6. 🚫 Eating or drinking is not permitted during class sessions.
-6. 📧 All email communications must include **"MGO-302"** in the subject line to ensure a timely response.
+7. 📧 All email communications must include **"MGO-302"** in the subject line to ensure a timely response.

 ## 🧾 Academic Integrity
 - Academic integrity is essential to your learning and to UB’s academic standards.